 What projects are you interested to be involved with?
-I find the wide range of projects I am involved with across the company to be of great interest, which no two projects are ever the same.
+I find the wide range of projects with which I am involved in across the company to be of great interest, where no two projects are ever the same.
 One of the most interesting projects I recently worked on, was to prepare a suite of concept design drawings for a nationally important World War 2 site.
 The interesting history behind this site allowed me to use some really unique concept designs.

 Favourite LG moment to date?
 Completing my Post-graduate Diploma in Landscape Architecture form Birmingham University and being able to put what I learnt into practice within my projects here at Lockhart Garratt.

 What are you interests and hobbies?
 I have a few interests; Cult and B films, especially the transgressive cult films of John Waters.
 I also enjoy travelling, walking, photographing and documenting brutalist architecture.